Puja-creates/Order-your-food-Python-mini-project/README.md

 # Order-your-food-Python-mini-project
-Placinng the order from Restaurant menu
+Placing the order from Restaurant menu